Physical Address

 Additionally, you can perform a simple test by closing the trunk with a thin piece of paper placed along the seal.
 If the paper slips out easily, there might be a leak that needs attention.

-Replacing a Faulty Trunk Seal
+Replacing A Faulty Trunk Seal

 If you find that the trunk seal is damaged or not creating a watertight barrier, replacing it is the best course of action.
 You can purchase a new trunk seal from your car manufacturer or an auto parts store, ensuring it is a perfect fit for your vehicle model.